dothinh115/enfyra_app/docs/api-composables.md

 ## Summary

-- Use `useApi` when you need SSR support or automatic fetching
+**For this CSR application, always use `useApiLazy`:**

+- ✅ Perfect for client-side only applications
+- ✅ Manual execution control prevents unexpected API calls
+- ✅ Automatic error handling with toast notifications
+- ✅ Full TypeScript support with proper typing
-- Use `useApiLazy` for manual control and client-side operations
+- ✅ Dynamic ID support for flexible CRUD operations
+- ✅ Batch operations for efficient bulk actions

+**Key Rules:**
 - Always provide `errorContext` for better error messages
-- Keep composables at setup level, not inside functions
+- Keep composables at setup level, never inside functions
 - Use computed refs for reactive parameters
+- Check `error.value` instead of using try-catch
+- Use dynamic IDs with `{ id }` parameter for flexibility